moozzz/simulation-protocols/free-tubulin-simulation/README.md

 # Free tubulin simulation

-Source files necessary to start simulations of straight GTP-tubulin (PDB IDs: 3JAT) using CHARMM22* force field and GROMACS 4.6.
+Source files necessary to start simulations of straight GTP-tubulin (PDB IDs: 3JAT) using CHARMM22* force field (Piana et al., 2011.
+Biophys J., 100(9):L47-9) and GROMACS 4.6.
 The force field was modified to include GTP/GDP parameters adapted from CHARMM27.
 Simulations of other tubulin dimers were performed using the same protocol.

 # Overview of files